neajul/New-Dependencies/Writing/New Dependencies.md

 |             situating yourself in a network ✅              |             situating yourself in a network ✅              |
 |          de-appropriating someone else's space ❌           |          de-appropriating someone else's space ✅           |

-fig 0.1: A lot of words in tech are similar to word used IRL
+fig 0.1: A lot of words in tech are similar to words used IRL